intelops/kubviz/README.md

 ```

 3. Access "localhost:3000" in your web browser, where you'll be prompted to enter your credentials.
 Utilize the username "admin" and the password obtained from step 1 to proceed.

-**NOTE:**

-A time-based job scheduler is added for each plugins.
-They allow you to schedule and automate the execution of plugins at specific times, intervals.
-Each plugin execution can be configured to run at a precise time or at regular intervals.

 ## Use Cases